"So it is in all things, in every phase of life.

 Instead of ruling themselves they allow themselves to be ruled by some wicked,

-sinful thing
+sinful thing.

-by a gluttonous appetite, and so on through the long list of human frailties.
+One is controlled by strong drink, another is controlled by impure thoughts and lustful desires, another by a gluttonous appetite, and so on through the long list of human frailties.

 All are intemperate.
 Each one lacks something of that self-control which he owes himself, in filling the place of a real manly man, or womanly woman, in the world.